SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 <font style="color:tomato">*truly massive* cost of unemployment</font> dwarfs the costs of all wars in all recorded or dimly known history combined.

 This last point **(c)** is what progressive types need to drive home daily.
 We can never recover the lost output sacrificed by tolerating unemployment.

+The future economic prosperity you get is completely path dependent --- if you lose output this year, you have to work doubly harder next year just to get back to where you *could* have been.
+If you let unemployment reign for two years then you'll have to work quadruply harder, just to catch up to where you could have been.
+But you never can recover those you left for dead.

 To recover the lost output that could have been gained had some moderate inflation been tolerated for just two years we'd have to grow economies at ten times the rate, or more, just to catch up with what was lost.
 That will never happen, it's impossible, so by thinking inflation is a worry we've horrifically undermined our real wealth by tragic epic proportions.

 That is because populations are normally growing at about 3%, but so is productivity, so if you go for two years at 10% unemployment (a best case scenario under neoliberalism) you are more like 19% below the potential standard of living you could have had without doing anything crazy.
+(The math is not exact here, just a rough back of a napkin estimate.)

 And at the very least that could have knocked off 8 hours from the work week for the average worker, with no decline in *their* standard of living.